MX Comments on the CFPB’s Required Rulemaking on Personal Financial Data Rights

 gradient background

-MX applauds the Consumer Financial Protection Bureau (CFPB) for advancing the cause of financial empowerment by proposing a rule that would make enforceable the Congressional directive that consumers have access to data regarding their financial products and services, and to do so in a way that mitigates financial risks and reduces potential consumer harm.
+MX applauds the Consumer Financial Protection Bureau (CFPB) for advancing the cause of financial empowerment by proposing a rule that would make enforceable the Congressional directive that consumers have access to data regarding their financial products and services.
+And to do so in a way that mitigates financial risks and reduces potential consumer harm.
+The NPRM under under Dodd-Frank Act Section 1033 is an important milestone in making sure consumers have the right to access and control their financial information.

 MX’s mission is to empower the world to be financially strong.
 At the core of delivering on our mission is the ability for consumers to access, direct, and control their financial data to improve their financial outcomes.
 MX believes that financial data should be accessible and actionable for all consumers to better enable decisions, experiences, and outcomes.
 We also believe that increased competition, a level playing field, and increased digital innovation can help improve financial outcomes for consumers.